emberjs/rfcs/text/1060-tracked-promise.md

 >   values to not block render (or cause a re-render if they don't need to)
 > - no `@dependentKeyCompat`
 > - promise states are all mutually exclusive
-> - the returned value is also promise-like

 ### `trackPromise`